microsoft/vscode-dev-containers/README.md

 Anyone who then opens a local copy of your repo in VS Code will be prompted to reopen the folder in a container, provided they have the [Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension installed.

-Additionally, if you reference your Git repository when creating a Codespace in [Visual Studio Codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/) or [Codespaces in GitHub](https://github.com/features/codespaces), the container definition will be used.
+Additionally, if you reference your Git repository when creating a codespace [GitHub Codespaces](https://github.com/features/codespaces), the container definition will be used.

 Your team now has a consistent environment and tool-chain and new contributors or team members can be productive quickly.
 First-time contributors will require less guidance and there will be fewer issues related to environment setup.